 Glass Fibre Filters

-Johnson Test Papers offers a full range of glass microfibre filters.
-These filters are made with 100% borosilicate micro-glass fibres and are binder free.
+Johnson Test Papers offers a full range of binder free glass fibre filters made with 100% borosilicate glass microfibres.
 They are chemically resistant towards most organic and inorganic solvents (except HF) as well as acids and alkaline solutions of high concentration.
-They resist temperatures up to 500°C. Due to their very fine fibres, combined with good permeability they are particularly suitable for micro-filtration.
+They resist temperatures up to 500°C. Due to their very fine fibres and combined with good permeability they are particularly suitable for micro-filtration.
 They are non-hygroscopic and biologically inert.
 They can be used in various fields, especially when fine fast filtration and high loading capacity is required.
-Applications for Johnson Test Papers glass microfibres include environmental analysis for water, wastewater, testing of soils, air pollution and monitoring, research and process biochemistry, and gravimetric analysis involving ignition of samples.
-Johnson Test Papers glass microfibre filters are also found in the filtration of hot gases and liquids, and in pre-filtration.
+Applications for Johnson Test Papers' glass fibres include environmental analysis for water, wastewater, testing of soils, air pollution and monitoring, research and process biochemistry, and gravimetric analysis involving ignition of samples.
+Johnson Test Papers' glass fibre filters are also found in the filtration of hot gases and liquids, and in pre-filtration.

 Water Pollution Control

-Water needs our special protection.
-There are many ways of assessing the quality of water.
+Water needs our special protection and there are many ways of assessing it's quality.
 Water can be contaminated physically, chemically and biologically.
 Physical contamination refers to solid, filterable material present in the water sample.
 Chemical contamination includes dissolved heavy metals, nitrogen compounds and organic carbon.
 Biological contamination can be caused by bacteria and microorganisms present in the water sample.

-Contaminated air or exhaust air escaping a factory, a plant or a vehicle is classified by the term emission.
-It is a general target to reduce the emission volume in order to minimize the danger for the environment.
+Contaminated air or exhaust air escaping a factory, plant or a vehicle is classified by the term emission.
+Emission volume needs to be reduced in order to minimize the danger for the environment.
 Individual controls and continuous measurements are indispensable.
-Filter media made of micro-glass fibres have proven appropriate in all the various existing applications.
+Filter media made of glass fibres have proven appropriate in all the various existing applications.

-Likewise, these filters can withstand operating temperatures of up to 500C.
-Beyond this approximate value it starts to lose its customary qualities.
-In case of operating temperatures of up to 900°C we recommend the use of Johnson Test Papers quartz microfiber filters.
+- Thermal Stability - Can withstand operating temperatures of up to 500C.
+In case of operating temperatures of up to 900°C we recommend the use of Johnson Test Papers quartz microfibre filters.

-Johnson Test Papers glass microfiber filters have high permeability against the passing of air so that is why they generally have good flow velocities.
-All of this make them ideal for the use in high-volume detectors.
+- Permeability - High permeability of air therefore good flow velocities.
+Makes them ideal for the use in high-volume detectors.

-The physical and chemical chemical qualities of the glass microfibers are such that these filters have an excellent level of retention of particles not only on the surface but also at depth through mechanisms of electrostatic adsorption and other processes, resulting in some cases to sizes of retention smaller than a micron.
+- Retention of particles - Excellent level of retention due to physical and chemical qualities not only on the surface but also at depth through mechanisms of electrostatic adsorption and other processes, resulting in some cases to sizes of retention smaller than a micron.

-Due to its high apparent density (Relationship between weight in grams and thickness) the nature of the fibers, these filters have a high load capacity.
+- Load Capacity - Due to its high apparent density (relationship between weight in grams and thickness) and the nature of the fibers, these filters have a high load capacity.